 Part hostel, part hotel… this place Honningsvåg accommodation is not located in the city center as the one above was, but rather on a road in another part of the city (right by a bus stop to Hammerfest and Alta, FYI).

 The place reminded me of a place I stayed when visiting Svalbard years back which was a mining dorm converted into a hotel.
 It is basic accommodation with twin beds and a shared bathroom.
 The walls were a bit thin, so bring earplugs if you’re a light sleeper.

 We really enjoyed our time here and were able to make dinner as they had a full-stocked kitchen.
 The staff was also insanely friendly and we loved chatting with them.
-The great thing about Nordkapp Vandrerhjem is that it was for people of all ages.
+The great thing about Nordkapp Vandrerhjem is that it is for people of all ages.